 If the connection information is correct, the RDS instance is connected.

-Q: How do I obtain data of an RDS for MariaDB instance from Function Compute?
+How do I obtain data from ApsaraDB RDS to Function Compute?

 You can install third-party dependencies on Function Compute.
 Then, you can use these built-in dependencies to obtain data from ApsaraDB RDS.For more information, see Install third-party dependencies.